 However, we do have some evidence relative to the use of plied yarns in the ties of these early sandals and, while it may not be as conclusive as that pertaining to untwisted fibers, as discussed above, it is suggestive and probably worth putting into the record.
 With the exception of one example that may be from the Middle Level, all twill-pad sandals from Frightful Cave came from the Bottom Level.
 This means that at the very earliest times of which we have record, of the 66 possible ties on these 22 specimens, 17 are missing and, of the remaining 49 ties, 33 are of plied yarn and only 16 of crude cordage.
 In other words, there are slightly over twice as many of the former as of the latter.
 Taken at face value, this would appear to indicate that plied yarns were the "norm."
-But the problem is that we have no way of telling whether the ties of plied yarns are the original ones or are replacements for other, worn ones that may have been of untwisted fibers.
-And so, while we do not have enough evidence to state flatly that plied yarns were indeed the norm, we do have enough to make us cautious about pronouncing that those of untwisted fibers were the norm, as it seemed they might have been after our analysis above of the sandal from CM-68, Block F-22, Bottom Level (see p.
-117).
-It is entirely possible that, when twill-pad sandals first appeared in the Cuatro Cienegas basin, it was the custom to install ties of either (or both) kinds.
-Further, in view of the fact that the contemporaneous two-warp plaited sandals were made almost exclusively with ties of crude zamandoque, it may be that there was a culture exchange that put a few ties of crude zamandoque on twill-pad sandals and a somewhat larger number of ties of plied lechuguilla yarn on those of the two-warp plaited type.
+But the problem is that we have no way of telling whether the ties of plied yarns are the original ones or are replacements for worn ones that may have been of untwisted fibers.
+And so, while we do not have enough evidence to state flatly that plied yarns were indeed the norm, we do have enough to make us cautious about pronouncing that those of untwisted fibers were the norm, as it seemed they might have been after our analysis above of the sandal from CM68, Block F-22, Bottom Level.